Zac-HD/escape-from-automanual-testing/README.md

 Clone this repository, and `pip install pytest hypothesis`.
 That's it!

 Hypothesis is also available on `conda-forge`, if you prefer to use `conda`.
-For the SciPy edition of this workshop, there are optional excercises that require Numpy and Pandas.
+For the SciPy edition of this workshop, there are optional exercises that require Numpy and Pandas.

 To test that everything is installed correctly, run `pytest pbt-101.py`.